alito/mamele/learning_environment/README.md

 to watch an agent get killed while sitting.
 Looking at [sit.c](example_agents/sit.c) is a good starting point for an agent that will show you all the points you can modify to make the agent actually act.

-You can also test out the Python bindings (Python 2.x for now only sorry.
-I need to learn about Python 3 bindings).
+You can also test out the Python bindings.
 The Python module to load is passed in the -le_options argument.

+`../../mame64 -use_le -le_library python2binding.so -le_options randomplayer galaxian`
+or
-`../../mame64 -use_le -le_library pythonbinding.so -le_options randomplayer galaxian`
+`../../mame64 -use_le -le_library python3binding.so -le_options randomplayer galaxian`

+depending on whether you are using Python 2 or 3

 This agent will hit random buttons so it can be a bit more fun.